crossminer/scava-docs/docs/user-guide/administration/index.md

 # Platform Administration User Guide
 The guide show up the diffretens features available through the Administration Dashboard, including:
+* The Login feature
+* The Projects management feature
+* The Users management feature
+* The Workers feature
+* The Properties management feature

 ### The Login feature
 The first time the user access the administration dashboard, a login form will be shown in order to authenticate the associated user.